Close

 The census search page has had a complete redesign.
 Here are the headlines:

 When you get a list of results now, there are some nice filters to the left.
 This search was for anyone called Peter Brennan in Ireland in 1911.
-You can still sort by 10, 50 or 100 results.
+You can sort by 10, 25 or 100 results.
 The surname filter shows variants of the name.
 Other filters drill down by county of origin, religion, DED, age, occupation.
 Each one shows you them in a list with a number for each set in brackets.
 This is nice – for example, you’ll be able to see if someone has put “agricultural labourer” but spelled it in an abbreviated way.
-You can download a list of these results to a .csv file – historians will like this!
+You can download a list of these results to a .csv file – historians will like this – but it only takes what’s on the current page, not the full set of search results.
 There’s also a way to share a link to your search results.

 When you click on an individual entry, here’s the refreshed look, which is clean and easy to read.
 There are clear links to the census images and any other relevant pages such as the enumerators abstract, building and out-office returns.
 They all open in new tabs and also have different urls to previous versions.